TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 ### Introduction

-You're likely somewhat familiar with JSX from previous react lessons, in this lesson we're going to explain _what_ it is, _why_ we use it, and _how_ to use it in your react apps.
+You're likely somewhat familiar with JSX from previous React lessons, in this lesson we're going to explain _what_ it is, _why_ we use it, and _how_ to use it in your React apps.

 ### Lesson Overview